Custom Mobile Development VS App Builder: Which to Choose

 The native apps have full access to the device feature sets as they are built to run as a part of platform software.
 PWAs have rather limited access to device hardware and functions.
 To learn more about progressive web apps and their pros and cons, read this article.

 An app builder is a good option for a business that does not have the desire or ability to invest a lot of money in an application, especially if such an app does not need to be profitable.
-For example, a business may want an ad to offer a service for marketing purposes.
+For example, a business may want an ad for marketing purposes.
 It is also a hack for those who want to avoid technical problems with opening hosting or developer accounts in the App Store.

 App builders may limit (quite reasonably) the number of resources used, the number of unique users, the number of push notifications, etc. Increasing these limits automatically increases the subscription cost or a monthly fee.
 In most cases, it increases significantly.
 Here are some more limitations:

 DIY builders may restrict the use of third-party services.

 Built-in features are limited (e.g., select payment provider, analytics service).

 For a number of builders, when making payments, you must use only the recommended acquiring.

 Some services show their own ads, which can be annoying for the user.

 There are other limitations that should be considered.
 Users of some app builders may occasionally complain about issues with localization.
 For example, there may be issues with the use of non-Latin characters like Cyrillic or Arabic.

 Users also face difficulties with the template choice and customization possibilities.
 Different services offer different templates and components: feeds, e-commerce, catalogs.
 But what if you can’t find the proper template that matches your business needs?
 Or maybe you are not satisfied with the workflow of the existing template?
 Or DIY builders don't provide a component to integrate with the required third-party service?
 In all these cases, a user needs to negotiate an additional service and pay for additional customization services.